loopwerk/Saga/README.md

 Use the same relative input- and output folders as you gave to Saga.

-This functionality does depend on a globally installed [lite-server](https://github.com/johnpapa/lite-server).
+This functionality does depend on a globally installed [lite-server](https://github.com/johnpapa/lite-server), and only works on macOS, not Linux.

 ```
 npm install --global lite-server